 I can’t say I felt any different afterwards.
 And it’s odd that I effectively have two ‘Christian birthdays’.
 But over that summer, and especially from 9th September onwards, I found that I was developing a real ear for God’s Voice, and a hunger for the Bible and especially for His Presence.
 I don’t remember why now, but I felt called to go along to a Youth Fellowship at Trinity Church, Rawdon, – Mark had more or less stopped going to that fellowship by then – and at which I found that I was getting to know Jesus more and more closely, and developing a deep love for Him.
 This was a time of great excitement about what I was discovering about Jesus, and about learning to hear His Voice and to feel His presence.
 I was learning, bit by bit, that what I had was a completely new life.
 I was with that fellowship for about seventeen months; until I felt God calling me back to Guiseley Baptist Church once more*.
 At Guiseley Baptist Church, over the next few months, we had a sort of mini-revival there; many people came to Christ, and lots of other people also came to join the church, (and Fiona, the beautiful girl I would eventually marry, was one of those people; we met on the CB radio and she came along to the Church).
 The Holy Spirit was moving in power there.
 I’m not exactly sure why (I don’t get involved in Church politics), but there was then a church ‘split’ and a whole group of us moved out of the Baptist Church in September 1982 and formed a new church.

 During our time in that church, Fiona and I were involved in multiple ministries, including healing (receiving training from the Vineyard in 1986 and then Francis & Judith MacNutt’s Christian Healing Ministries in 1989), and youth work – but most significantly, we were mainly involved in worship leading; we were lead instrumentalists and vocalists as well as my being the director of music.
 After we planted a new church in Otley, I was also the main worship leader, leading most Sunday mornings and in housegroup too.
-I also went on a part-time Bible college course, with Noel Moules’ ‘Workshop‘, one weekend per month for a year.
+I also did Bible college.
 That was where I was given the tools to think for myself; tools I sadly did not use in the church at the time!

 And I have to say that at this time I was beginning to get a little disgruntled with much of the way that church was working.
 Nobody ever told us that we were doing too much; nobody told us that despite being a young couple living on the breadline, maybe we didn’t have to give as much as everyone else.
 Tithing was expected and if you didn’t pay your tithe they needed an excuse; ostensibly this was to keep the tax people happy (because of course ‘covenanting’ was expected too).
 We were definitely giving everything we could in terms of time and money and commitment.
 And furthermore, when you join a community of people, it is very easy to pick up unwritten, unspoken attitudes, behaviour patterns and codes of conduct that are not always of God.
 You don’t want to deviate from the ‘norm’; you don’t want to stand out from the crowd.
 Sadly, also, my personality type caused me to tend towards legalism; having certain behaviours that I felt I ‘must’ follow, and also certain behaviours I must avoid.
 This fits in well with the community pressure to conform.
 And I am embarrassed to say that I felt that we were the elite – me and my church – and that everyone else was wrong in varying degrees.
 I see that now, but I didn’t see it at the time.
 I’m not entirely blaming the church; it’s probably more the things I had learned there, and my personality, combining to form this kind of attitude.
 Like I said, it didn’t occur to me at the time, and it’s only later that I have come to work out what was happening.
 But still it manifested itself in terms of tacit judgmentalism and harsh attitudes towards others; on the other hand, when in actual contact with those whom I thought God may have had a problem with, I was just fine.
 Like with my transgender friend ‘Michael’.
 I’m sure Holy Spirit took over, or maybe my own gentle, encouraging and generous spirit overrode the religious judgmentalism; in fact I’m sure it was a mixture of the two.